SiyaoIsHiding/java-driver/proposals/open-telemetry/tracing.md

 # Summary
 [summary]: #summary

-[OpenTelemetry](https://opentelemetry.io/docs/what-is-opentelemetry/) is a collection of APIs, SDKs, and tools used to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) to help the analysis of software’s performance and behavior.
+[OpenTelemetry](https://opentelemetry.io/docs/what-is-opentelemetry/) is a comprehensive collection of APIs, SDKs, and tools designed to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) to analyze software performance and behavior.
-This document describes the necessary steps to include OpenTelemetry tracing in Apache Cassandra Java driver.
+This document outlines the necessary steps to integrate OpenTelemetry tracing into the Apache Cassandra Java driver.

 # Motivation
 [motivation]: #motivation

-OpenTelemetry is the industry standard regarding telemetry data that aggregates logs, metrics, and traces.
-Specifically regarding traces, it allows the developers to understand the full "path" a request takes in the application and navigate through the service(s).
+OpenTelemetry has become the industry standard for telemetry data aggregation, encompassing logs, metrics, and traces.
+Tracing, in particular, enables developers to track the full "path" a request takes through the application, providing deep insights into services.

-[OpenTelemetry Instrumentation for Java](https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/instrumentation/cassandra/cassandra-4.4/library) already supports auto instrumentation of Apache Cassandra Java Driver when run as a Java agent.
-It supports metrics, logs, and basic traces.
-This proposal to support tracing in the native Apache Cassandra Java Driver will save the users from the need to run the Java agent and will expose more detailed information including Cassandra calls.
+[OpenTelemetry's auto-instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/instrumentation/cassandra/cassandra-4.4/library) of the Apache Cassandra Java Driver (via the Java agent) already supports basic traces, logs, and metrics.
+However, this proposal to include tracing directly in the native Apache Cassandra Java Driver will eliminate the need for a Java agent and provide more detailed information, including individual Cassandra calls due to retry or speculative execution.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 ## [Traces](https://opentelemetry.io/docs/concepts/signals/traces/)

-As mentioned in [*Motivation*](#motivation), traces allows the developers to understand the full "path" a request takes in the application and navigate through a service.
-Traces include [Spans](https://opentelemetry.io/docs/concepts/signals/traces/#spans) which are unit of works or operation in the ecosystem that include the following information:
+Traces allow developers to understand the complete flow of a request through the system, navigating across services.
+Each trace consists of multiple [Spans](https://opentelemetry.io/docs/concepts/signals/traces/#spans), which represent units of work within the system.
+Each span includes the following details:

 - Name
 - Parent span ID (empty for root spans)